2026 Education Policy

 Collaborating on assignments that are meant to be completed individually.

-Cheating will result in severe penalties which may include but is not limited to,
+Cheating will result in severe penalties which may include but is not limited to, failing

 boards.